ipitio/closure/README.md

 Provision a fresh Ubuntu install as a Hub, Spoke, or hybrid of both!

 You can run the entire stack as Docker services or just WireGuard on the host.
-If you run it with Docker, you'll also get Unbound and Pi-hole v5, which will come with [pihole-speedtest](https://github.com/arevindh/pihole-speedtest) and [pihole-updatelists](https://github.com/jacklul/pihole-updatelists).
+If you run it with Docker (available for armv7+ and amd64), you'll also get Unbound and Pi-hole v5, which will come with [pihole-speedtest](https://github.com/arevindh/pihole-speedtest) and [pihole-updatelists](https://github.com/jacklul/pihole-updatelists).

-If you have an Arm machine, it unfortunately may not be able to run the entire stack with these scripts since the images weren't built for your architecture.
-This means it might not make for a very good Hub, unless you set those things up yourself, but it'll work fine as a node otherwise!

 ## Getting Started